-To help facilitate and monitor our progress, GBC has appointed a Climate Change Officer, who, aside from working towards meeting the objectives outlined with our action plan, will be responsible for publishing an annual report analysing our progress.
+To help facilitate and monitor our progress, GBC is soon to appoint a Climate Change Officer who, aside from working towards meeting the objectives outlined with our action plan, will be responsible for publishing an annual report analysing our progress.
 The appointed candidate will also play a pivotal role in ensuring strong collaboration within and across every department, helping to bring more creative and effective actions.